joemaddalone/egghead-flux-architecture/README.md

-In this lesson we'll create our Flux application's store which will manage the state of our application.
+In this lesson we'll create our initial components using the architecture we've built so far.